 A FlashArray’s performance is independent of the number of volumes it hosts; array’s full performance capability can be delivered through a single PE.
 PEs are not performance bottlenecks for vVols, so a single PE per array is all that is needed.

 Configuring a single PE per array does not restrict multi-tenancy.
 Sub-lun connections are host-specific.

 A FlashArray automatically creates a default pure-protocol-endpoint PE when its first VASA provider is registered.
 If necessary, additional PEs can also be created manually.
 However, in most cases the default pure-protocol-endpoint is fine to use.
 There is no additional HA value added by connecting a host to multiple protocol endpoints.

-BEST PRACTICE: Use one (the default) PE per array.
+BEST PRACTICE: Use one PE per vVol container.
 All hosts should share the same PE and vVol to host bindings are host-specific, so multi-tenancy is inherently supported.

 As is typical for the FlashArray architecture, vVol support, and in particular, the PE implementation are as simple as it is possible for them to be.

 Protocol Endpoints in vSphere